DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/23-Bootstrap.md

 ##  54.9 64.7   67.6 74.675 81.7 68.938 6.345588 50       0
 ```

-### Using CLT
+### Using traditional mathematically methods

 The data comes from less that 10\% of the population so we feel good about the assumption of independence.
 However, the data is bimodal and clearly does not come from a normal distribution.
 The sample size is larger, so this may help us.
-Let's continue and generate a confidence interval using the CLT and then compare with the bootstrap.
+We will use the t-distribution and compare with the answer from the CLT then compare with the bootstrap.

 ```r